nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 Services and service descriptions are managed with ``xrdsst service`` subcommands.
 Adding REST/OPENAPI3/WSDL service descriptions is performed with ``xrdsst service add-description``.
 Enabling of service descriptions is performed  with ``xrdsst service enable-description``.
 Adding access to services is performed  with ``xrdsst service add-access``.
 Service parameters are updated with ``xrdsst service update-parameters``.
+In addition, all the service-related sub-commands can be executed with ``xrdsst service apply``.

 ### 4.11 Internal TSL certificates management
 Internal TSL certificates can be downloaded with ``xrdsst cert download-internal-tsl``.